leonardodimarchi/threejs-journey-study/README.md

 # Threejs journey study

-This repository is being used to practice threejs by following the Threejs Journey (Bruno Simon's course)
+This repository was used to practice threejs by following the Threejs Journey (Bruno Simon's course)